apache/yunikorn-core/docs/developer-guide.md

 ### Build steps
 The core component contains two command line tools: the `simplescheduler` and the `schedulerclient`.
-The two command line tools are currently only provided as examples.
+The two command line tools have been provided as examples only and are not supposed to implement all functionality.

 Building the example command line tools:
 ```